Students

 Jonathan Jung (M.S. co-advisor with N. Duprey, 2020-2021)

 Jonathan's masters work focused on understanding the nitrogen isotopic changes in a Siderastrea siderea coral core from the Caribbean coastline of Costa Rica.
-Jonathan's work ultimately led him to characterize the nitrogen isotopic history of the entire Caribbean, which he is working on as a Ph.D. student in our laboratory!
+Jonathan's work ultimately led him to characterize the nitrogen isotopic history of the entire Caribbean, which he has since published in Nature Geoscience.
+Jonathan is expected to defend his Ph.D. in March 2026 - Congratulations Jonny!

 Ongoing Collaborations: